pivotal/docs-tas-adapter/install.md

      port: "API-PORT"
    ```

+   Where:

-   Where `API-PORT` is the port number that clients can use to connect to the Application Service Adapter API.
+   - `API-PORT` is the port number that clients can use to connect to the
-   The API includes this number in URLs that direct back to itself, but when set to
+   Application Service Adapter API.
+The API includes this number in URLs that
-   `0` or left unset, no port number is in those URLs.
+   direct back to itself, but when set to `0` or left unset, no port number
-   In that case, clients can connect to port 443, the standard port for HTTPS traffic.
+   is in those URLs.
+In that case, clients can connect to port 443, the
+   standard port for HTTPS traffic.

 ### <a id="auth-proxy"></a>(Optional) Configure an authentication proxy